panosc-eu/search-api/doc/query.md

 variable - name of the variable to be filtered

-operator - standard [in]equalities, gt, ge, lt, le, eq
+operator - inequalities, gt ,  lt,  eq

 value - numerical value for the inequality